Registration is now open!

 Basic, Intermediate, and Advanced Circus Camps are a challenging and exciting experience.
 Participants engage in a full day of vigorous physical and mental activity in an energetic team-oriented atmosphere.
 The camps combine physical skills, teamwork, creative self-expression, and performance experience in a fun and supportive environment.
-Participants have the opportunity to learn and perform their favorite circus skills.
+Youth participants* have the opportunity to learn and perform their favorite circus skills.
 We hope to impart an appreciation for the history of circus and our community connection to circus as part of the overall camp experience.

 Camp Time: 8:30am - 3:30pm